-In section 4 we prove that the mass-matrix with respect to the scalar product (1.5) in the pressure subspace $M_h$ is spectrally equivalent to the Schur complement uniform in the parameters h and $\varepsilon$ .
+In section 4 we prove that the mass-matrix with respect to the scalar product (1.8) in the pressure subspace $M_h$ is spectrally equivalent to the Schur complement uniform in the parameters h and $\varepsilon$ .
 In combination with known results on block-preconditioning and on multigrid this then implies optimality results for certain iterative methods.
 For the Uzawa method and a preconditioned MINRES method we present results of numerical experiments in section 5.
-In section 6 instead of M we use the more standard space $L_0^2(\Omega)$ for the pressure and we present (without proofs) infsup results and discretization error bounds for this case.
-These results show that for a theoretical analysis the space M is more natural than $L_0^2(\Omega)$ .
+In section 6 we comment on closely related Stokes interface problems.
+We consider the case with the full velocity tensor $D(\mathbf{u})$ instead of $\nabla \mathbf{u}$ in (1.1) and the problem where instead of M we use the more standard space $L_0^2(\Omega)$ for the pressure.